 Bats were identified in the field to species level, Myotis sp. were identified to family level.

-All species, that were recorded at less than 50% quality were filtered out.
-This was to enable to ascertain the exact bat species encountered and their relationship with the structures surveyed and how the structures could be utilised within the broader bat landscape.
+All species, that were detected at over 100 m distance were filtered out.
+This was to enable to ascertain bats relationship with the structures surveyed and how the structures could be utilised within the broader bat landscape.